-Receptor, building, and source terrain elevations input to the model was those interpolated from 1/3 arc-second National Elevation Dataset (NED) data obtained from the U.S. Geological Survey (USGS) from datum year 1983.
-The array elevations was interpolated using AERMAP (version 18081).
+Receptor, building, and source terrain elevations input to the model will be those interpolated from 1/3 arc-second National Elevation Dataset (NED) data obtained from the U.S. Geological Survey (USGS) from datum year 1983.
+The array elevations will be interpolated using AERMAP (version 18081).